Kiumb1223/MyTrainer-Kiumb/Readme.md

 The detailed significance of these four states of each trajectory:

-1. `BORN state`\: in the whole pipeline of track management, only those high-conf detections (conf >= 0.7) can be initialized as `BORN state` trajectory
+1. `BORN state`\:  only those high-confidence detections (confidence >= 0.7) filtered by two-phase matching can be initialized as `BORN state` trajectory in the whole pipeline of track management.
+And
 2. `ACTIVE state`:
 3. `SLEEP state`:
 4. `DEAD state`: